-At HR Dynamics we interview a hundred candidates each year for jobs with our clients.
-We see many people with strong qualifications who interview poorly.
+At HR Dynamics we interview hundreds of candidates each year for jobs with our clients.
+Unfortunately, we see many people with strong qualifications who interview poorly.
 What are the keys to good interviewing skills and techniques for a job applicant ?
 Many, many books have been written on this subject and there are a number of skills to learn and practice.
 But from our standpoint, two skills stand out above all others.

 - A thorough knowledge of the hiring company gained from personal research